 European Studies is an interdisciplinary bachelor’s programme that focuses on the cultural, historical, political and social aspects of Europe and the ongoing European integration process.
 The programme covers international developments both in the European Union and in a wider, global context.
 You will be trained to become a critical thinker who can understand, analyse and explain complex problems at the European level from various disciplinary perspectives.

 Fiscal Economics teaches you to combine economics, accountancy, management and law so you can analyse the effects of taxes on national and international economies.
 Your independence, confidence and critical thinking skills will be a great asset in a career as a tax advisor, tax consultant or tax inspector.
 And with the ongoing shortage in Fiscal Economists, your career perspectives will be excellent.

-Health Sciences is a broad bachelor’s programme that focusses on the relation between health and other factors such as behaviour, the environment, social surroundings, biology and healthcare.
+Health Sciences is a broad bachelor’s programme that focusses on the relation between health and other factors such as behaviour, nutrition, the environment, social surroundings, biology, digital techology and healthcare.
 The career paths you could pursue vary widely, ranging from policy making or project management to communications or consultation.

 In the International Business programme, you’ll learn about the strategy, resources and management required to run a business.
 You’ll also develop the professional skills to put business ideas into practice, such as teamwork, conflict resolution, leadership and presentation skills.